luapower/nw/nw.md

 Quitting is a multi-phase process:

 1. the `app:quitting()` event is fired.
 If it returns false, quitting is aborted.
-2. the `win:closing()` event is fired on all top-level (i.e. without a parent) windows.
+2. the `win:closing()` event is fired on all non-parented windows.
    If any of them returns false, quitting is aborted.
 3. `win:close(true)` is called on all windows.
 If new windows are created during this process, quitting is aborted.
 4. the app loop is stopped.